tfmortie/uaml/README.md

 # Uncertainty-Aware Machine Learning

 **uaml** is a Python module for easy and effective uncertainty-aware machine learning based on probabilistic ensembles and the Jensen–Shannon divergence.
-Currently, it is built on top of scikit-learn and supports all probabilistic base classifiers. **Important: work in progress.**
+Currently, it is built on top of scikit-learn and supports all probabilistic base classifiers.

-## Installation

-### Dependencies
+## Dependencies

 Following modules are required:

 * NumPy
 * Scikit-learn

-### User installation

 ## Basic usage